Is Chocolate a Healthy Food Choice?

 Hot chocolate was initially provided to Girolamo Benzoni in 1575, but the Italian merchant refused it because he said it wasn’t “a drink for humanity.”
 After the Spanish had occupied Mexico, the indigenous people there sent the Milanese merchant a gift of the beverage.
 However, when there was a temporary wine scarcity, he gave it a try and quickly became a devotee.
 He thought back on it and said, “It was satisfying and refreshing.”
 It doesn’t matter whether the flavor is unpleasant, says the speaker.

 The Spanish had already become fond of the Mayan dish long before Benzoni discovered it, and he lagged far behind.
 They appropriated the idea and brought it back to Europe in typical colonialist fashion.
 To make it more palatable, sugar was added to the mix, and so the modern version of drinking chocolate was developed.
-It took a few centuries for anyone to try molding cocoa into chocolate bars.
+It took a few centuries for anyone to try molding cocoa beans into chocolate bars.
 And the rest, as they say (hi, Cadbury’s), is history.

-Cacao were originally viewed as a health food by the Mayans, long before chocolate became the sugary, multibillion dollar industry that it is today.
+Cacao beans were originally viewed as a health food by the Mayans, long before chocolate became the sugary, multibillion dollar industry that it is today.
 The evidence now reveals that they were correct.
 Health advantages of chocolate exist when the food is consumed in its least processed form.
 In fact, there is some evidence that eating it can improve your health.
-Vegan and -focused brands like Earth Echo are dedicated to raising public awareness of this fact.
+Vegan and superfood-focused brands like Earth Echo are dedicated to raising public awareness of this fact.
 I’ll explain why.

 What is Chocolate?

-Cacao are the little seeds found inside the huge pod-like fruits produced by Theobroma cacao trees, which are the source of chocolate.
+Cacao beans are the little seeds found inside the huge pod-like fruits produced by Theobroma cacao trees, which are the source of chocolate.
 Trees may be found in every continent, but the Ivory Coast and Ghana are currently the world’s leading bean producers for the chocolate business.
 Cacao beans, after roasted, are more often known as cocoa, although the two phrases are occasionally used interchangeably.

 In general, less processing has been done to the chocolate when the word “cacao” appears on the label.
 However, “cocoa” is more likely to ring a bell because of the widespread use of the word in reference to the bean that is roasted, crushed, ground, and otherwise processed to make many varieties of chocolate sold today.